aws-samples/eks-workshop-v2/site/content/autoscaling/overprovisioning/overprovisioning-steps.md

 ---
-title: "Configuring Over Provisioning with Cluster Autoscaler"
+title: "Configure Over Provisioning with CA"
-weight: 2
+weight: 35
-draft: false
+chapter: false
 ---

 ## Create Default Priority Class

 It is best practice to create appropriate PriorityClass for your applications.
-A global default priority class can be created with the flag **`globalDefault:true`**.
+Create **global default priority class** using the field **`globalDefault:true`**.
 This default PriorityClass will be assigned pods/deployments that don’t specify a `PriorityClassName`.

 ```bash
 # Create a Directory